-1. Visual examination of the original recording, analogue or digital.
-This includes examination of the physical characteristics of the tape itself (if analogue) or analogue or digital recorder.
-It is important to examine the cassette tape (standard, mini or micro) or other analogue or digital source to determine if there are visual signs of tampering or alteration.
+1. Visual examination of the original recording, analog or digital.
+This includes an examination of the physical characteristics of the tape itself (if analog) or analog or digital recorder.
+It is important to examine the cassette tape (standard, mini or micro) or another analog or digital source to determine if there are visual signs of tampering or alteration.

 3. If possible, for authentication or voice identification, an exemplar or comparison recording should be made of the original recording to compare the original recording characteristics.
 This same forensic examination process that is applied to the evidence is also applied to the exemplar to determine that the characteristics are the same and the recording is from the same audio recorder.

-5. Critical listening skills are used to examine the speech pattern, pronunciation, voice tone and inflection, accent, dialect and specific speech characteristics (like a lisp or significant ”s” delivery).
-There is a rhythm in how an individual speaks, and even if s/he is trying to disguise his/her speech (in an attempt to fool the forensic examiner), the rhythm and speech patterns as described above still show through.
+5. Critical listening skills are used to examine the speech pattern, pronunciation, voice tone and inflection, accent, dialect, and specific speech characteristics.
+There is a rhythm in how an individual speaks, and even if he/she is trying to disguise his/her speech (in an attempt to fool the forensic examiner), the rhythm and speech patterns as described above still show through.
 The expert must pay careful attention to the rhythm of spoken word formations.
 I listen to single words as well as phrases and sentences.
 I like to compare original evidence sections of spoken word recordings as well as individual words.
-This is best accomplished by editing exemplars and original recordings back to back.
-It is extremely helpful to then make these sub files of words and sentences within the section back to back with exemplars.
+This is best accomplished by editing exemplars and original recordings back-to-back.
+It is extremely helpful to then make these sub-files of words and sentences within the section back-to-back with exemplars.
 I repeat the assembly over and over to accommodate critical listening skills with the auditory identification process.
-That way, your ear can experience the sounds, vowel formations and consonants without interruption.
+That way, your ear can experience the sounds, vowel formations, and consonants without interruption.

 There are many character traits that can be experienced in a spoken word recording.
 It is important for the audio forensic expert to become familiar with the evidence speech patterns and visual and electronic characteristics.
 These characteristics are evident in a person’s voice even if he or she attempts to disguise it and they are compared to the exemplar.